French Courses

 This course focuses on contemporary French language and culture as spoken and lived in the Francophone world.
 Emphasis will be on discovering cultural similarities and differences featured in literary texts, songs, cinema, legends, superstitions, beliefs, and celebrations in some of the 29 countries where French is an official language.
 This course may be of particular interest to current or prospective French teachers.
 Credit will be granted for only one of FREN 254 and FREN 220.
 Three credits.

-271 Survey Of French Literature: Origins To Renaissance
+271 Survey of French Literature: Origins to Renaissance

 A study in historical context and sequence of the most important works written in French from 1000 to 1600.
 Extracts of literary works in modern translation extending from la Chanson de Roland to Montaigne’s Essays and including, medieval romance, early poetry, plays, the works of Villon, Rabelais and Ronsard.
 Recommended for all French major, advanced major, and honours students.
 Credit will be granted for only one of FREN 271 and FREN 216.
 Prerequisite: FREN 212.
 Three credits.

-272 Survey Of French Literature: Classical Period To 1900
+272 Survey of French Literature: Classical Period to 1900

 A study in historical context and sequence of the most important works written in French from 1600-1900.
 Extracts taken from the literary works of Corneille, Racine and Molière, and including eighteenth and nineteenth century writers such as Marivaux, Voltaire, Diderot, Hugo, Baudelaire, Verlaine, Balzac, Flaubert, Daudet, Zola and Maupassant.
 Recommended for all French major, advanced major, and honours students.
 Credit will be granted for only one of FREN 272 and FREN 216.
 Prerequisite: FREN 212.
 Three credits.